seeingnft/teia-/How-to-mint-and-swap-on-the-collab-contract.md

 **Setting up the collab contract**
-1)	To begin the setup, Alice syncs to teia then clicks on Collaborate on the menu.
+1)	To begin the setup as contract manager, sync wallet with teia.art then click on Collaborate on the menu.
 2)	There are two tabs – Manage, for dealing with existing collabs, and Create, for creating new.
 Go to the Create tab.
 3)	Add the Core Collaborators by adding their addresses in.
 Use the ‘add another collaborator’ link to add each
 4)	Set up the Shares, eg 2 collaborators who share equally, you can add equal numbers in the Shares field.
 Ytorn recommends treating shares as percentages.
 NOTE that shares cannot be changed after they have been committed.